jorainer/metabolomics2023/abstract.md

-annotation resources is possible through packages such as `MsBackendMassbank`, `MsBackendMsp` `MsBackendWeizMass` or `CompoundDb`, the latter also allowing to create and manage lab-specific annotation resources. `MsQuality` allows for rapid, efficient, and standardzved evaluation of MS data quality.
+annotation resources is possible through packages such as `MsBackendMassbank`, `MsBackendMsp` `MsBackendWeizMass` or `CompoundDb`, the latter also allowing to create and manage lab-specific annotation resources. `MsQuality` allows for rapid, efficient, and standardized evaluation of MS data quality.

 Finally, integration of Python based functionality, such as provided by the `matchms` package, is possible through the `SpectriPy` package, and the